 But remember that a substantial contribution or frontloading a plan with prior service will help tremendously in year one, but it will tend to reduce contributions in future years.

-Remember that defined benefit.
-Plans are looking to target a benefit amount at the con of retirement.
-So every dollar contributed today is one less dollar that can be contributed in the future.
+Remember that solo plans are looking to target a benefit amount at retirement.
+So, every dollar contributed today is one less dollar that can be contributed in the future.

 Defined benefit plan contribution limits

 In addition to adding prior service, there are other options if you want to make more significant contributions.
 For example, the IRS typically allows a plan to accrue up to 150% of the accrued benefit.
 This allows the plan or company to make larger contributions above the individual employee benefits.
 This essentially allows the company to pre-fund or target a larger contribution in a year in which income was higher.